ccgoller/eln/student-guidelines/01-getting-started.md

 ```
 Replace the link with the HTTPS URL you copied before.

 Your notebook is now on your local computer.
-Any changes you make here can be pushed to GitHub.
+Any changes you make here can be pushed to GitHub. **If this prompts you to log in with your GitHub NCSU account and is letting you know about a problem with the enterprise, go to the SSH guidelines (found under these guidelines)**

 ---